kyma-incubator/compass/docs/architecture/mp-components.md

 #### Director

 Director component exposes GraphQL API that can be accessed through the Gateway component.
 It contains all business logic required to handle Applications and Runtimes registration.
 It also requests Application Webhook API for credentials.
-This component has access external to storage.
+This component has access to external to storage.

 ### UI

-TODO
+UI component calls Management Plane APIs.
+This component is interchangeable.

 ### Service Mesh

-TODO
+Service Mesh component serves as an infrastructure layer allowing communication between services.
+This component is interchangeable.

 ### Runtime Provisioner

-TODO
+Runtime Provisioner handles the creation, modification, and deletion of Runtimes.
+This component is interchangeable.